spookysys/drumcompressor/README.md

 Bitrate: Less than a quarter bit per sample\
 Decode: Cheap enough for microcontrollers\
-Turns: Some drums into porridge
+Turns: Crashes and claps into porridge